Carbon Black Sales - Description, Market Prospects, Industry...

 By the 1980s, with four or five years of increasing prices behind it, relative stability had returned to the carbon black market.
 Prices for carbon black generally followed oil prices.
 As oil prices stabilized, so did prices for carbon black.

-Leading companies, including Cabot Corporation, continued to expand into international markets in the early 1990s.
+Leading companies, including Cabot Corporation, expanded into international markets in the early 1990s.
 In 1992, Cabot opened a new carbon black plant, Cabot Kashima, in Kashima, Japan, which produced special grades of carbon black.
-Many in the industry were also expanding into the budding capitalist societies of eastern Europe.
-Also during this time of exploration into international markets, new low cost production processes were developed, and recycling efforts in the rubber and tire industries were encouraged.
-All these improvements within the carbon black industry were implemented to enable U.S. producers to compete against international export companies.
+Many in the industry were also expanding into the budding capitalist societies of Eastern Europe.
+Also

 Current Conditions

-Despite tire manufacturers protestations, carbon black prices rose in the late 1990s, as demand for the commodity outstripped supply.
+as demand for the commodity outstripped supply.
 The automotive sector, which consumed carbon black for tires, boomed in the bull market of the late 1990s.
 Moreover, the growing popularity of sport utility vehicles—which used bigger tires that wore out faster than on cars—fueled demand for carbon black.
 Carbon black manufacturers also enjoyed low crude oil prices, which kept production costs to a minimum.

-The total value of carbon black industry shipments grew from $949 million in 1999 to $1.07 billion in 2000.
-The cost of materials over that time period grew from $402 million to $533 million.
+Carbon black industry shipments grew from $949 million in 1999 to $1.07 billion in 2000.
+The cost of materials over that period rose from $402 million to $533 million.

 Industry Leaders